voyager2005/java-searching-techniques/README.md

-# java-searching-techiniques
+# java-searching-techniques

-This REPO contains some commonly used array searching techiniques
+This REPO contains some commonly used array searching techniques
 <br />Please ⭐ this repository if you found it helpful so that more people can benifit from this code 😃.
 <br />
 <br />